 Your job as a marketer will be to identify social media-savvy volunteers and get in touch with them.
 Tell them what it is you want to achieve with their contribution, and run them through the shared benefits.

 A tailored approach

 Once their buy-in is obtained, the next step will be to grab an understanding of what channels they already use and for what purpose.
 Clear, measurable KPIs need to be set accordingly and, if possible, individually.

-The challenge with this phase is to pinpoint an opportunity where the employee could contribute and produce and share content that would be in-line with the company’s goals and would be relevant to the employees and their audience.
-In more simple terms:
+The challenge with this phase is to pinpoint an opportunity where the employee could contribute, produce, and share content that is in-line with the company’s goals and is relevant to the employees and their audience.
+In simple terms:

 Finding the sweet spot: how employees can establish themselves as relevant community contributor